In an ideal situation where there is balance and everything is working right and our security into the future is guaranteed, we won’t need leadership.

 Developing future leaders: Leaders need to focus on developing the next generation of leaders.
 This requires investing in training for people interested in becoming leaders and mentoring programs that provide opportunities for growth and development.

-Navigating ethical challenges: Leaders face ethical challenges on a regular basis, such as balancing profitability with social responsibility or making difficult decisions that impact stakeholders.
+Navigating ethical challenges: Leaders face ethical challenges regularly, such as balancing profitability with social responsibility or making difficult decisions that impact stakeholders.

 Leaders need to have a strong moral compass and be able to make tough decisions while maintaining their integrity.